This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-What’s better than the tangy, sweet flavor of blueberry cream cheese?
-This fruity spread is deliciously satisfying on a doughy bagel or a piece of toast.
-Did you know it’s simple to whip up a batch of homemade fruity cream cheese, and it tastes exponentially better than store-bought?
-You can make your own using fresh or frozen berries, or a shortcut version using blueberry jam.
+It’s simple to whip up a batch of homemade fruity cream cheese, and it tastes exponentially better than store-bought.
+You can make your own with fresh or frozen berries, or use a shortcut version with blueberry jam.
 Here’s how to do it!

 • Cream cheese, full fat